danmxli/man-page/README.md

-# Dan Li

 ## About
 - 2B Computer Engineering student at the University of Waterloo.
 Targeting software & embedded development - notably backend services, distributed systems, and performance optimization.
 - **Relevant Coursework**:
     - **ECE252**
         - Systems programming and concurrency.
         - Semaphore, mutex, monitors, and barrier synchronization.
         - Performance and correctness of concurrent systems.
         - Deadlock detection and recovery.